Innocence and the Death Penalty

 Eyewitness Identification

-Mistaken eyewitness identification has often been a factor in cases where an individual’s conviction was overturned by DNA evidence.
 In Graham’s case, there were discrepancies in the recollections of several witnesses.
-The police investigation at the time of the homicide identified three eyewitnesses to the homicide, Daniel Grady, Wilma Amos and Bernadine Skillern.
+The police investigation at the time of the crime identified three eyewitnesses to the murder: Daniel Grady, Wilma Amos, and Bernadine Skillern.
 Each gave a description of the individual they witnessed shoot Bobby Lambert.

 Daniel Grady was in the Safeway parking lot at the time of the homicide.
 Grady saw Bobby Lambert walk out of the store and be approached by a tall, slim black man.
 The two then engaged in a shoving match, and the black man appeared to be attempting to remove a wallet from the white man’s pocket.
 During the altercation, the black man pulled out a gun and fired.
 The victim fell against Grady’s car hood and the gunman fled.
 Grady described the perpetrator as young, wearing a white sports coat, and carrying a small caliber pistol.

 All three testified at Graham’s trial.
 Skillern testified that she got a full-face view of Graham and that she was certain he was the person she saw shoot Bobby Lambert.
-Neither Amos nor Grady was asked if Graham was the gunman during the trial.
+Neither Amos nor Grady was asked during the trial whether Graham was the gunman.

 Circumstantial Evidence